tzhiru/csc365-project/docs/concurrency.md

 WHERE fulfilled = FALSE;
 ```

-This is the right protection because wishlist requests use a check-then-insert pattern.
+Either way, wishlist requests need protection because they use a check-then-insert pattern.
 The application checks whether something exists, then inserts if it doesn't.
 Without isolation or a constraint, two transactions can both pass the check and insert duplicate rows.

 ## Summary